 Deauville/Trouville: Driving along the "Flowered Coast", three picture perfect towns stand out: the glamorous resort town of Deauville, home to the rich and famous (and a film festival), is a thriving vacation spot of luxury hotels, casinos, race tracks, golf courses and polo grounds.
 Its twin city, Trouville, separated from Deauville by the Touques river, is a more sedate fishing village.
 Both towns boast wide sandy beaches.
 Further along the coast you find Honfleur, considered the birthplace of impressionist painting.
 This charming harbor village, with narrow timbered houses dates from the 11th century, and has always attracted artists, among them Monet and the poet Baudelaire.

-Mont Saint Michel: The Abbey of Mont-St-Michel is perched precariously on a 264-foot high rocky islet connected to the mainland by a causeway.
+Mont Saint Michel: The enchanting Abbey of Mont-St-Michel is perched precariously on a 264-foot high rocky islet connected to mainland France by a causeway.
 Surrounded by over half a mile of massive walls and reached by a steep climb up winding streets, it remains one of the greatest sightseeing attractions in Europe and the second most visited place in France after the Eiffel Tower.
-The Mont-St. Michel is also known for its tides, the highest on the continent, which race towards the isle at the speed of "galloping horses".
-A vision from St. Michael led to the multi-century building of the monastery and town below; the monastery to this day holds daily Latin masses.
+Mont-St. Michel is also known for its tides, the highest on the continent, which race towards the isle at the speed of "galloping horses".

 Alencon/Haras du Pin/Bagnole de L'Orne: A discovery of Normandy would be incomplete without a mention of this region's passion for horses, Tourists are welcome to attend any of the numerous horse shows and competitions and visit the many horse breeding estates, of which the Haras du Pin, or the "Versailles of horses", is the most exceptional.
 Alencon's Fine Arts and Lace Museum presents a major collection of French and European lace from the 17TH to the 20TH century.
 Bagnoles de l'Orne, a premier spa center, is also worth a visit.